Grant-Steinfeld/cURL_runner/README.md

 ### Run All Scripts

 #### Sequential Execution (Original)
-Execute all `.sh` files in the scripts directory sequentially:
+Execute all `.sh` files in the cURL_scripts directory sequentially:
 ```bash
 npm start
 # or